 Australia's GPA Accession

-Accession to the GPA reinforces Australia's support for the multilateral trading system and the importance of trade rules.
-Australia's accession to the GPA demonstrates the commercially meaningful outcomes that the multilateral system can provide for exporters.
+Accession to the GPA reinforced Australia's support for the multilateral trading system and the importance of trade rules.
+Australia's membership of the GPA demonstrates the commercially meaningful outcomes that the multilateral system can provide for exporters.